murkl/arch-os/CONTRIBUTING.md

 EOF
 ```

-Nothing else has to be configured.
-The workflow signs its releases with the
-token GitHub already gives it, and Dependabot opens its pull requests against
+**Note:** _Nothing else has to be configured.
+The workflow signs its releases with the token GitHub already provides and Dependabot opens its pull requests against `dev`._
-`dev`.